 Treaty for Avoidance of Double Taxation

-The TADT applies to direct taxes only (Article 2, Para.
+The CADT applies to direct taxes only (Article 2, Para.
 1 of the CADT) and excludes indirect levies, such as value-added and excise taxes, as well as all social contributions (Article 2, Para.
 3 of the CADT).
 The CADT applies to all sources of income that residents of either state have received "at source" in the other state (Article 2, Para.
 2 in connection with Article 6, Para.
 1 et al. of the CADT).
 The CADT will reduce the tax burden for residents of both states, which will stimulate cross-border trade and investment.
 The CADT may not increase the tax burden on a resident of a Contracting State beyond the burden determined under domestic law.

-If you have additional questions about the treaty, please send them to: firstname.lastname@example.org.
+If you have additional questions about the CADT, please send them to: firstname.lastname@example.org